What are Immutable Strings in Python?

 Immutable strings PythonA string cannot be altered or changed in any manner once it has been produced.
 If you need to change a string, you must make the necessary modifications to a new string.
 This means that strings are immutable objects in Python, which makes them more efficient to work with than mutable objects.

 Immutability also makes strings safer from security risks.
-Since you cannot modify strings, they are less vulnerable to malicious attacks.
+Since you cannot modify lines, they are less vulnerable to malicious attacks.
 When working with strings containing sensitive information, such as passwords or private information, this is highly crucial.

 In addition to the core string functions, Python has many libraries that provide additional functionality for working with strings.
 These libraries include regex (regular expression) functions for more advanced string manipulation and libraries for working with text files.

-Immutability has the benefit of guaranteeing that a string’s value stays constant throughout a program because no other code can change it.
-Debugging becomes more straightforward and reduces the errors.
-The str() method constructs a string from a supplied value and creates immutable strings.
-For instance, the following code turns the number 6 into a string: my_string = str(6).
+For instance, the following code turns the number 6 into a series: my_string = str(6).
 You cannot alter the string’s value once you create it.
 It will generate an error if you attempt to change the string.
 For instance, the following code will produce an error:

-my_string = “6” my_string[0] = “7”
+<p style="padding-left: 40px;">my_string = "6" my_string[0] = "7"

 Let’s look at another example of immutable strings.

->>> phrase = ‘how are you today’
+>>> phrase = 'how are you today

 >>> phrase